 Gas masks (respirators) are designed to filter out hazardous airborne contaminants from the air and provide the user with a clean air supply.
-Gas mask training has been falsely marketed to athletes as a ‘hypoxic training aid’, even though the composition of air filtered through the mask and into the lungs is the same as outside air (i.e. 20.94% O2; 0.03% CO2; 78.94% nitrogen, and other traces).
-The mask does not lower the percentage of O2 in the air you breathe, so it is not an hypoxic training aid.
+Gas mask training has been falsely marketed to athletes as an ‘hypoxic training aid’, even though the composition of air filtered through the mask and into the lungs is the same as outside air (i.e. 20.94% O2; 0.03% CO2; 78.94% nitrogen, and other traces).
+The mask does not lower the percentage of O2 in the air you breathe, nor does it reduce the partial pressure of oxygen in the atmosphere that one would experience at altitude, so it is not a hypoxic training aid.

 Most masks cover at least the nose and mouth, and feature an air filtering canister or a small hole that limits air flow.
 This has the effect of increasing breathing resistance, particularly when ventilation rates approach and exceed the upper limit of what the respirator was built to accommodate; most commercial respirators can handle air flows of around 85 litres/min.
 Compare this with the normal air flow of resting humans (6 to 7 l/min) and those heavily exercising (120 to 140 l/min).
 From this, you can see that a respirator will exert little physiological influence during rest or moderate intensity exercise, but your ventilation rate will likely exceed the maximal air flow capacity of the mask when you are exercising heavily, and this can influence your physiology and performance.